Best Things to Do in Barcelona This Week

 Picasso Museum

-Delve into the early works of Pablo Picasso at the Picasso Museum, housed in five medieval palaces in the Gothic Quarter.
-The collection offers a fascinating glimpse into the artist's formative years in Barcelona.
+Explore the early works of Pablo Picasso at the Picasso Museum in El Born.
+Housed in five medieval palaces, the museum showcases the artist's formative years and his connection to Barcelona.
+It's a must-visit for art lovers.

-Tip: Book your tickets online in advance to avoid long queues.
+Tip: Book your tickets online in advance to avoid long queues, especially during peak season.
+The museum is free on Thursday evenings.

 Casa Batlló Immersive Experience